Enterprise Vault.cloud™ Archive Administration Help

 Certificates are the recommended way to connect to a registered Azure AD app and also Exchange Online V2 module only supports using certificates to connect to Exchange Online using a registered Azure AD app.

-- Give required API permissions to the app.
+- Provide the required API permissions to the app.

-The following Azure AD app permissions are required for modern authentication for Exchange Online sync:
+The following Azure AD app permissions are required for configuring Exchange Online sync with Modern Authentication:

 Exchange web service (EWS API\Proxy)